 Determine whether the plant is getting leggy from lack of sunlight.
-If lack of sunlight is the reason, the first thing you need to do is to provide more light.
+If the lack of sunlight is the reason, the first thing you need to do is to provide more light.
 Move the plant to a brighter, sunnier location.
 If doing so outdoors, take care not to burn your plant.
 You can increase the amount of sunlight it receives gradually.
 If your plant was in the shade, do not place it in full sun right away because it will get sunburned.
 Slowly increase the amount of light it receives until it is acclimated to the more intense sun.

 I acclimate my plants to more intense sunlight by providing morning sun first, which is less intense than afternoon sun.
 For plants that are in locations where afternoon sun is intense, I place them next to taller plants so they can be shielded from the intense heat.

 For indoor plants that are etiolated, find a brighter window or spot that receives more light.
 If moving is not possible or if it is already at the brightest spot in the house, consider giving the plant some outdoor time to get more sunlight.
-Outdoor sun is more intense and will give the plant the needed sun that it was searching for.
-If moving the plant outdoors is not possible, consider investing on a grow light to help supplement the lighting requirements of your plant.
+The outdoor sun is more intense and will give the plant the needed sun that it was searching for.
+If moving the plant outdoors is not possible, consider investing in a grow light to help supplement the lighting requirements of your plant.
 Here are some of my grow light recommendations.

 Once you increase the amount of light, the plant will slowly recover and will correct its growth.
 The ‘stretched-out look’ will not disappear overnight.
 It may take a while for your plant to start looking normal again.
 You have a choice whether you want to leave the plant alone or cut it to repot and propagate.